-Deluge Lake Trail is a 9 mile moderately trafficked out and back trail located near Vail, CO that features a lake and is rated as difficult.
+Deluge Lake Trail is a 9 mile moderately trafficked out and back trail located near Vail, Colorado that features a lake and is rated as difficult.
 The trail offers a number of activity options and is accessible from March until October.
 Dogs are also able to use this trail.

 One of the most beautiful hikes I've ever done!
 Amazing views along the entire way!
 We kept up a good pace and finished in 5.5 hours round trip.

 Great hike..
 Don't let the app fool ya the trail is a solid 5 miles in of steep grades..
 Worth the struggle thoughts awesome views of my holy cross, grays peak, and Torres!

 This trail was not a good choice for our first hike arriving in Colorado from Texas.
 The goal was the lake and we didn't make it.
 The elevation effected my husband and we decided to come back down.
 Maybe another day.
 Upside the weather was great and views along the way were beautiful.

 fantastic trail offering all you want from mother nature, demand of all your body , scenic views all the way up, over and best reward at the end,the lake nestled at the foot of the walls. yes a demanding hike ,well worth every step.

 Sensory overload.
 Trailhead parking lot was packed on a Wednesday morning when I finished around 10 a.m.
 Definitely a great hike with lots of wildflowers and wildlife.
 Only took me 4 hours to finish the entire trail, while taking lots of breaks along the way up and pictures along the way down.
 The trail is tough but once you're done the switchbacks and are actually up in the pine forest, its a breeze to get to the lake.